pypr/pysph/docs/source/design/equations.rst

   and timestep.
 It is transpiled when you are using Cython but is a pure Python function when you run this via OpenCL or CUDA.

-The ``initialize, loop_all, loop, post_loop`` methods all may be called in separate threads (both on CPU/GPU) depending on the implementation of the backend.
+The ``initialize, initialize_pair, loop_all, loop, post_loop`` methods all may
+be called in separate threads (both on CPU/GPU) depending on the implementation of the backend.

 It is possible to set a scalar value in the equation as an instance attribute, i.e. by setting ``self.something = value`` but remember that this is just one